 Laura Karadog has a degree in International Relations from Aberystwyth University and is a yoga teacher.
 She has experience of working at the local authority level in Gwynedd and at the National Assembly.
 Laura was Education Advisor at Oxfam Cymru between 2010 and 2014.
 She now combines teaching yoga with being mum to 2 young children.

-After taking interest in Fair Trade as a student of global trade justice, Alastair completed his PhD at the University of Cardiff: investigating how the concept of ‘fair trade’ is negotiated and stabilised around certain interpretations that then allow coordinated international actions to support poor producers.
+After taking interest in Fair Trade as a student of global trade justice, Alastair completed his PhD at the University of Cardiff: investigating how the concept of ‘fair trade’ is negotiated and stabilised.
 During this time Alastair founded and continues to administer the international Fairness UK network, which aims to facilitate the generation of knowledge between researchers and fair trade practitioners.
-In this capacity, Alastair organised the International Fair Trade Symposium 2012 and participated in the Steering Committee of the 2015 event.
-Beyond his work on trade justice, Alastair has been involved in a wide range of published research on international development issues, from microfinance in the informal economy, to island food security.
-Alongside consultancy work for development practitioners, including the Fairtrade Foundation and DFID, Alastair has developed his experience as a Higher Education Teaching Professional: working at Cardiff University, the School for Field Studies and now the University of Warwick, where Alastair holds the post of Senior Teaching Fellow for the new B.A.Sc. in Global Sustainable Development.
-Alastair currently lives in Coventry, England, and enjoys finding reasons to overturn the usual preconceptions of this vibrant and fascinating city.
+Alastair organised the International Fair Trade Symposium 2012 and participated in the Steering Committee of the 2015 event.
+Alastair has developed his experience as a Higher Education Teaching Professional: working at Cardiff University, the School for Field Studies and now the University of Warwick, where Alastair holds the post of Senior Teaching Fellow for the new B.A.Sc. in Global Sustainable Development.